Resurgent India Knowledge Series Presents

 ● Representations have been made to kick-start the SME sector, 75% of which are struggling with liquidity issues, by extending borrowing facilities specific to the sector.

 ● The government can also scheme to extend credit guarantees to the borrowers so that lending institutions are less reluctant to lend at these uncertain times.
 This can help boost the bank's frequency to lend at this time.

 ● Governments together with regulators need to step in at this time to push the capital to kick-start the economy.
 The authorities have to collectively come to an agreed solution in order to save the economy from sinking any further.

 ● The lenders cannot be hung up on the experiences of the past.
 Professionals should formulate and derive appropriate solutions to counter and rectify the errors made and provide the assistance of capital to the economy that is the need of an hour.

 ● Swift, informed financial decisions have to be taken up by the authorities to triumph over this crisis.

-● Due to the increase in the risk of corporate accounts, banks turned their focus of lending to MSMEs, agriculture and retail.
+● Due to the increase in the risk of corporate accounts, banks turned their focus on lending to MSMEs, agriculture, and retail.

-● In order to successfully channelise liquidity lying with the banks into lending, confidence of the bankers needs to be brought back which is bogged down by the looming fear of accountability if the account turns NPA.
+● In order to successfully channelize liquidity lying with the banks into lending, the confidence of the bankers needs to be brought back which is bogged down by the looming fear of accountability if the account turns NPA.

 ● Special dispensation has to be given to the areas specifically set back due to this pandemic which will improve the confidence in the lenders’ community.